LAMal vs CMU: which scheme to choose for Swiss cross-border workers?

 Costs: how to compare?

-Coverage and access to care
+Coverage and access to healthcare

 Practical tools for cross-border workers